Symatem/Documentation/Toolchain/UserInterface.md

 - Hypergraph:
-Every Symbol is a point in a arbitrary space (in you imagination it might be 2D or 3D), Each BitMap is like a leave hanging from a Symbol and Triples are a strange kind of edges but not between two Symbols but three of them, having a direction from ... via ... through to ...
+Every Symbol is a point in a arbitrary space (in you imagination it might be 2D or 3D), Each data field is like a leave hanging from a Symbol and Triples are a strange kind of edges but not between two Symbols but three of them, having a direction from ... via ... through to ...